Position-Sensitive Silicon Photomultiplier Array with Enhanced Position Reconstruction by means of a Deep Neural Network: Results

 This allows us to evaluate the resolution $\sigma$ (how spread are the reconstructed positions) and average shift $\nu$ of the tested positions (how far is the centroid of the reconstructed positions from the true position).
 These values were obtained by fitting the distances $d$ to a Rice distribution~\cite{rice} as in~\cite{raiola2025spatialresolution}.
 The resolution $\sigma$ represents the noise in the detector that cannot be overcome while the shift $\nu$ is a measure of the displacement that occurs between the true and reconstructed positions that can be learned by the DNNs.

 The results of shift $\nu$, the resolution $\sigma$, and the granularity are presented in table~\ref{tab:results}.
 We see that in terms of average resolution, the two methods are comparable with $\sigma$ between 66~$\mu$m and 79~$\mu$m.
 This can be explained by the noise of the device that cannot be completely removed.
+We attribute this slight improvement to the fact that the non-linear models can locally compensate for distortions in the relative coordinate space, whereas the linear model can only perform a global reshaping of the relative coordinate space (through the $l_x$ and $l_y$ parameters).
 However, the DNN outperforms the linear reconstruction in terms of systematic shift $\nu$ where the DNN is 3.4 to 7.8 times better than the nominal reconstruction technique.
 This can be also seen in figure~\ref{fig:image_reco_layers} and in figure~\ref{fig:distance_comparison} where we observe that the non-linearities are well corrected by the DNN.